How to use a Canada VPN proxy service

 We asked Canadians: What factors are important to you when choosing a VPN provider?

 Over 90% Canadians we surveyed said connection speed is important when choosing a VPN.
-ExpressVPN is the world's fastest VPN, with servers constantly optimized for speed.
+ExpressVPN is the world’s most reliable ultra-fast VPN, with servers constantly optimized for speed.
 DNS requests are faster too because they never leave the VPN tunnel.

 Connecting with a VPN is the easiest way to protect yourself online in Canada.
 But there are other steps you can take to safeguard your data: